Community Police Academy

 A wide range of law enforcement topics will be discussed.
 Included in these discussions is an overview of law enforcement, recruiting/testing for new employees, traffic enforcement, investigations, narcotics, gangs, community education, use of force, K-9, and SWAT.
 Other topics will include the Chaplaincy program, mock crime scenes, and optional tours of Valley Communications and the Kent Jail.

 Classes are held at the Kent Police/Fire Training Center, located at 24611 116 Ave SE, Kent.
 Classes are from 7:00 p.m. to 9:00 p.m. and are instructed by expert department members.
-There is one Saturday session, May 2, which will include optional tours of the City of Kent Correctional Facility (Kent jail) and Valley Communications Center (9-1-1 facility).
+There is one Saturday session which includes optional tours of the City of Kent Correctional Facility (Kent jail) and Valley Communications Center (9-1-1 facility).
 After attending the first four classes, participants are eligible for a ride-along with a Kent police officer.

 Kent Community Police Academy Application